Integrations

 In the above screenshot,

-• data contains the results of the data fetch.
-While the data fetch is still running, data will not be set, so your dynamic value will usually evaluate to its fallback value.
+• data contains the results of the data query.
+While the data query is still running, data will not be set, so your dynamic value will usually evaluate to its fallback value.
 The structure of data depends on the integration and operation.

-• isLoading tells you whether the data fetch is still loading or not.
+• isLoading tells you whether the data query is still loading or not.
 Use this to conditionally show loading UI.

-In a code expression, the results of data fetches are available on the special $queries object.
+In a code expression, the results of data queries are available on the special $queries object.

 Using fetched data from outer component or page